leandrosardi/pampa/README.md

       AND submit_odd_start_time IS NULL                   -- record is not pending to relaunch AND COALESCE(submit_odd_reservation_times,0) < 3    -- record didn't fail more than 3 times

-      AND odd_checking_end_time IS NOT NULL               -- record has been checked AND COALESCE(odd_checking_success, FALSE) = TRUE    -- record has been checked successfully AND COALESCE(id_odd, FALSE) = TRUE                  -- only submit odd values
+      AND odd_checking_end_time IS NOT NULL               -- record that have been checked AND COALESCE(odd_checking_success, FALSE) = TRUE    -- record that have been checked successfully AND COALESCE(id_odd, FALSE) = TRUE                  -- only submit odd values

       ORDER BY odd_checking_end_time DESC                 -- submit records in the order they have been checked